polkastarter/staking-pols/README.md

 ### claim()

-Mint (real) ERC20 'reward token' according to accrued rewards credits into the user's account.
+Calculates the amount of reward tokens for `msg.sender` based on `userTotalRewards / stakeRewardFactor`.

+If enough reward tokens are within the contract, the 'reward tokens' are being transferred to the account of `msg.sender`.

-After `claim` all rewards credits have been converted to reward token, `userAccumulatedRewards` and `userClaimableRewards` will both be 0 thereafter.
+After `claim` all 'internal rewards' have been converted to reward tokens and `userAccumulatedRewards` as well as `userClaimableRewards` will be 0 thereafter.

 ---